MFR6340/theenglishextension.org/open-world-1/unit-1: Going Places.md

 # Open World 1, Unit 1: Going Places
  *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.**

-This unit covers visiting Edinburgh, Scotland.
-Trip to Glasgow.
-Comparing the two cities.
+**This unit covers visiting Edinburgh, Scotland with a side trip to Glasgow and comparing the two cities.
+Books on this list include books set in Edinburgh, or ones written by Scottish authors.**

-## Title here, by author here
+### Title here, by author here

 <img src="imgurlinkhere.png" width="25%" />